ojashshrestha1/Image-Captioning-with-Azure-Cognitive-Services/README.md

-# Image Analysis and Captioning Captioning
+# Image Analysis and Captioning with Azure Cognitive Services

 If you are working on your local computer, you can follow these steps to configure your environment to work with the labs.